-The use of a rotary mechanism would necessitate the use of some form of drive and possibly a gearbox to allow the mechanism to rotate at 60 rpm.
-Obtaining a commercial motor to accomplish this would be trivial if one worked on the assumption that the drive and any gearing could remain external to the vacuum.
+drive and any gearing could remain external to the vacuum.
 UHV rotary feedthroughs are commercially available and models can be obtained from several different manufacturers.
-For example 'Rikagu' [81] do a UHV rotary feedthrough where the seal is created with the use of a magnetic fluid.
-'UHV Design' [82] also do rotary feedthroughs that are based on the use of a magnetic clutch.
+For example 'Rikagu' [83] do a UHV rotary feedthrough where the seal is created with the use of a magnetic fluid.
+'UHV Design' [84] also do rotary feedthroughs that are based on the use of a magnetic clutch.
 The amount of torque that can be handled by the magnetic clutch is model dependent.
 These products demonstrate that in principle providing a mechanism to transfer a rotary drive through to a UHV environment does not look insurmountable.